 Taking advice from Dr. Burdick about an extended recovery plan has saved my life.
 I would not be in the position I am today or have the respect and admiration of my family and peers without the guidance of Dr. Burdick.”
 (East coast college student)

-- Aftercare equals ongoing treatment plan with measurable outcomes.
+- Continuing care is ongoing treatment with measurable outcomes.

 - A structured setting complementing the initial treatment for a period of time constitutes continuing or ongoing treatment.
 Examples are sober living environments, sober houses, halfway houses, and other options.